ky2710/javascript-allonge-six/myAllonge/markdown/main_5_constructors.md

 This coupling exists for all metaobject patterns that include open recursion, such as mixins, delegation, and delegation through prototypes.
 In particular, when chains of naive prototypes form class hierarchies, this coupling leads to the [fragile base class problem][fbc].

-I> The **fragile base class problem** is a fundamental architectural problem of object-oriented programming systems where base classes (superclasses) are considered "fragile" because seemingly safe modifications to a base class, when inherited by the derived classes, may cause the derived classes to malfunction.
+> The **fragile base class problem** is a fundamental architectural problem of object-oriented programming systems where base classes (superclasses) are considered "fragile" because seemingly safe modifications to a base class, when inherited by the derived classes, may cause the derived classes to malfunction.
 The programmer cannot determine whether a base class change is safe simply by examining in isolation the methods of the base class.--[Wikipedia](https://en.wikipedia.org/wiki/Fragile_base_class)

 In JavaScript, prototype chains are vulnerable because changes to one prototype's behaviour may break another prototype's behaviour in the same chain.